 A long time ago, I signed up for email updates from a site called Amigurumi Today.
 If you are unaware of Amigurumi Today, it is a site dedicated to mostly free amigurumi patterns.
 They also have a phone app which is how I discovered them years ago.
 I decided to go through my emails the other day and saw this bunny cupcake pattern.
 I clicked through to the site and fell in love with it.
 As some of you probably know, I love when food and crochet mix together because I think the outcome is adorable.
 So, when I saw a bunny cupcake pattern right before Easter, I had to make it.
-If you’d like to make this pattern yourself, you can find it using the link below.
+If you’d like to make this pattern yourself, you can find it here.

 This pattern took me about two hours to complete from start to finish.
 This is definitely a pattern you can sit down and do in an afternoon if you have some free time.
 I believe this pattern is very beginner-friendly, but the site does say it is an intermediate pattern.
 I think the only reason they consider this an intermediate pattern is due to the front- and back-post, double-crochet stitches used to make the bottom of the cupcake.
 These may be more advanced crochet stitches, but I think this pattern is a good opportunity for beginners to practice these stitches.
 Another reason for the intermediate label on this pattern may have to do with sewing the icing to the top.
 It is a little tedious to do this part of the pattern, but as I said before, this is a good pattern for beginners to practice some new techniques.